UniMath/agda-unimath/src/synthetic-homotopy-theory/multivariable-loop-spaces.lagda.md

 Given a [pointed type](structured-types.pointed-types.md) `i∗ : I`, and a pointed type `a∗ : A`, we can form the `I`-ary loop space in `A` as the type `Σ (a : A), (I → (a ＝ a∗))`.
 We recover the
-[standard loops](synthetic-homotopy-theory.loop-spaces.md) as the binary loops.
+[standard loops](synthetic-homotopy-theory.loop-spaces.md) as the binary loops, `A` as the `∅`-ary loops, and there is a unique unary loop.

 ## Table of files directly related to loop spaces